National certification examination policies, rules & regulations

 - Other disabling circumstances.

 Candidates with accessibility needs who would like their needs taken into consideration when writing a national certification examination must fill in the appropriate section of the application form.
-All formal documentation of an examination applicant’s disability must be received in writing.
+All formal documentation of an examination applicant’s disability must be received in writing prior to the national examination application deadline.
 This documentation must include a final report from an educational psychologist, physician, or equivalent professional detailing the diagnosed disability and recommendations.

 Please scan and send formal documentation to [email protected]